 In this graphic everyone would be in focus regardless of aperture because they’re all standing next to each other… ie. on the same focal plane!

 And here’s a real life example… a family of four all sitting pretty much on the same focal plane, shot at f/2.8 and all in sharp focus.
 This is the perfect hyperfocal distance.

 Outside of that focal plane, you will see a gradual reduction in focus in front and behind the subjects.
 So when taking photos of groups with people several deep, other than using the best lens for group photos, you also need a deeper depth of field to ensure everyone is in focus from front to back.

 And we adjust that depth of field by closing down the aperture (increasing f stop number).
 This family were photographed with an aperture of f/5.6 because they’re sitting on roughly 3 separate focal planes.
 The deeper your group of people, the more depth of field you need to get them all in focus.

-Whilst depth of field is controlled by aperture, it’s also affected by focal length, the distance between lens and subject, and even your camera model.
+In manual shooting, aperture controls depth of field.
+But it’s also affected by focal length, the distance between lens and subject, and even your camera model.
 So to give you an exact f stop that works for every situation would require knowing all those variables each time.

 There are depth of field calculators online, however it’s not exactly practical to pause between every shot to calculate!